AnantharamanLab/ViWrap/README.md

 #### **Set up the conda environment for ViWrap**

 Since ViWrap has many dependencies to be installed, it would be much easier to set up a conda environment instead of installing all dependencies in the global environment (make sure you have upfront conda installed on your server, i.e., [miniconda3](https://docs.conda.io/en/latest/miniconda.html) or anaconda3; we only suggest to run in version 3.0+ conda).
-Since ViWrap will use multiple conda environments with considerably large sizes, we strongly suggest placing them elsewhere (for example, here it is `/path/to/ViWrap_conda_environments`) instead of the home address ( `$HOME` ) as normally done.
+There are 12 conda envs associated with ViWrap, so it may be useful to keep these associated together in a directory separate from your normal conda installation, which will be referred to as `/path/to/ViWrap_conda_environments`. ***\*Note: ensure that wherever you install the ViWrap conda envs has at least 5-6 Gb of storage available.\**** ViWrap was tested extensively with an environment installed separately from the normal conda installation.

 1. `conda create -c bioconda -p /path/to/ViWrap_conda_environments/ViWrap python=3.8 biopython mamba numpy pandas pyfastx matplotlib seaborn`
 2. `conda activate /path/to/ViWrap_conda_environments/ViWrap`

+**Note**:

-Note: `/path/to/conda_environments` indicates the directory that you will need to use to store all conda environments for ViWrap
+1. `/path/to/conda_environments` indicates the directory that you will need to use to store all conda environments for ViWrap.

+2. If you have your miniconda3 installed not in your home address ( `$HOME` ) and the space is big enough to store all ViWrap conda envs, you can set `-p` to `path/to/miniconda3/envs/ViWrap`.
+And in the later `set_up_env` step, your `--conda_env_dir` will be `path/to/miniconda3/envs`.

 #### GitHub installation